 We operate our business so that we are exempt from registration under the Investment Company Act.
-We rely on the exemption provided by Section 3(c)(5) (C) of the Investment Company Act, which applies to companies in the business of purchasing or otherwise acquiring mortgages and other liens on, and interests in, real estate.
+We rely on the exemption provided by Section 3(c)(5) (C) of the Investment Company Act.
 In order to rely on the exemption provided by Section 3(c)(5)(C), we must maintain at least 55% of our assets in qualifying real estate assets.
 For the purposes of this test, structured Agency RMBS are non-qualifying real estate assets.
 We monitor our portfolio periodically and prior to each investment to confirm that we continue to qualify for the exemption.
 To qualify for the exemption, we make investments so that at least 55% of the assets we own on an unconsolidated basis consist of qualifying mortgages and other liens on and interests in real estate, which we refer to as qualifying real estate assets, and so that at least 80% of the assets we own on an unconsolidated basis consist of real estate-related assets, including our qualifying real estate assets.

 We treat whole-pool pass-through Agency RMBS as qualifying real estate assets based on no-action letters issued by the Staff of the SEC.
-In August 2011, the SEC, through a concept release, requested comments on interpretations of Section 3(c)(5)(C).
-To the extent that the SEC or its staff publishes new or different guidance with respect to these matters, we may fail to qualify for this exemption.
-Our Manager intends to manage our pass-through

-Agency RMBS portfolio such that we will have sufficient whole-pool pass-through Agency RMBS to ensure we maintain our exemption from registration under the Investment Company Act.
+To the extent that the SEC publishes new or different guidance with respect to these matters, we may fail to qualify for this exemption.
+Our Manager intends to manage our pass-through Agency RMBS portfolio such that we will have sufficient whole-pool pass-through Agency RMBS to ensure we maintain our exemption from registration under the Investment Company Act.
 At present, we generally do not expect that our investments in structured Agency RMBS will constitute qualifying real estate assets but will constitute real estate-related assets for purposes of the Investment Company Act.